 In March 2020, the World Health Organization declared the novel coronavirus disease 2019, or COVID-19, outbreak a pandemic.
 In order to mitigate the spread of COVID-19, governments have imposed unprecedented restrictions on business operations, travel and gatherings, resulting in a global economic downturn and other adverse economic and societal impacts.
 The COVID-19 pandemic has also overwhelmed or otherwise led to changes in the operations of many healthcare facilities, including clinical trial sites.
 While we are considered an essential business under applicable regulations and continue to operate, the impacts of COVID-19 have placed significant strain on our clinical trial sites, raised concerns around monitoring patient safety, and caused enrollment to slow in the Phase 2 portion of the ongoing Phase 1/2 monotherapy clinical trial of our lead product candidate, NC318.
-We are working closely with our clinical partners and taking steps to adjust our protocols and timelines due to the impact of the COVID-19 pandemic.
-Specifically, initial data from the Phase 2 portion of our ongoing Phase 1/2 clinical trial of NC318 is expected to be temporarily delayed, and we have temporarily delayed the initiation of our Phase 2 clinical trial to evaluate NC318 in combination with standard of care chemotherapies as well as the Phase 1 portion of our Phase 1/2 clinical trial of NC410, which we had been prepared to begin in March 2020.
+We are continuing to work closely with our clinical partners and take steps to adjust our protocols and timelines due to the impact of the COVID-19 pandemic.
+Specifically, initial data from the Phase 2 portion of our ongoing Phase 1/2 clinical trial of NC318 was temporarily delayed, and we have temporarily delayed the initiation of our Phase 2 clinical trial to evaluate NC318 in combination with standard of care chemotherapies.
+In addition, we delayed until July 2020 initiation of the Phase 1 portion of our Phase 1/2 clinical trial of NC410 despite being prepared to begin the trial in March 2020.
 The impacts of the COVID-19 pandemic could adversely affect our clinical trials and operations in other ways as well.
 For example, challenges may arise as a result of patients, members of the clinical team, or our employees becoming infected with COVID-19 or otherwise unable or unwilling to participate in trials or come to work, as applicable, as a result of COVID-19, interruptions to the supply chain or manufacturing, site closures, or difficulties in meeting protocol-specified procedures, including difficulties adhering to protocol-mandated visits and testing.
-The COVID-19 pandemic may also increase the likelihood and severity of other risks discussed in the "Risk Factors" section of our Annual Report, including but not limited to risks related to the conduct, progress and outcomes of clinical trials, risks related to reliance on third parties, risks related to our operations and dependence on key personnel, and risks related to our need to obtain additional capital.
+The COVID-19 pandemic may also increase the likelihood and severity of other risks discussed in the "Risk Factors" section of our Annual Report and this Quarterly Report, including but not limited to risks related to the conduct, progress and outcomes of clinical trials, risks related to reliance on third parties, risks related to our operations and dependence on key personnel, and risks related to our need to obtain additional capital.

+The COVID-19 pandemic and its impacts continue to evolve.
 We cannot predict the scope and severity of disruptions resulting from COVID-19 or their impacts on us, but business disruptions for us or the third parties with whom we engage, including the collaborators, contract organizations, third-party manufacturers, suppliers, clinical trial sites, regulators and other third parties with whom we conduct business could materially and negatively impact our ability to conduct our business in the manner and on the timelines presently planned.
-The impact of the COVID-19 pandemic on our business and financial performance is uncertain and depends on various factors, including the scope and duration of the pandemic and the extent and effectiveness of government restrictions, relief measures and other actions implemented to address the impact of the pandemic, and resulting economic impacts.
-We are unable to determine the extent of the impact of the pandemic on our operations and financial condition going forward.
-These developments are highly uncertain and unpredictable, and may materially adversely affect our financial position and results of operations.
+The extent to which the COVID-19 pandemic may impact our business and financial performance will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the scope and duration of the pandemic and the extent and effectiveness of government restrictions, relief measures and other actions implemented to address the impact of the pandemic, and resulting economic impacts.